WiekeHarmsen/fluency-features-ASR-IS2025/README.md

 Open `uber.sh` and set the input variable 'datasetDir' to the folder $datasetDir that you created in step 1.

 Run ./uber.sh and the following steps are performed:
-- The audio recordings in 02_audio are automatically transcribed using whisper-timestamped (see: 04_audio/<asrSystem>/json_asr_results).
+- The audio recordings in 02_audio are automatically transcribed using whisper-timestamped (model: asr-decoders/whispert.py; output: 04_audio/<asrSystem>/json_asr_results).
-- These ASR transcripts are automatically aligned with the prompts see: 04_audio/<asrSystem>/csv-align-forward and 04_audio/<asrSystem>/csv-align-forward-ins.
+- These ASR transcripts are automatically aligned with the prompts see: 04_audio/<asrSystem>/csv-align-forward and 04_audio/<asrSystem>/csv-align-forward-ins (contains by the speaker inserted words and phrases).
 - Automatic fluency features are computed from these ASR results and the alignments with the prompt and saved in the folder `$datasetDir/05_automatic_fluency_features`.
 - Human fluency features are computed form the manual/human orthographic transcriptions (00_orig_data/textgrids) and saved in the folder `$datasetDir/06_manual_fluency_features`

 ![ASR-based fluency feature computation pipeline](images/fluency-feature-computation-pipeline.jpg "The fluency feature computation pipeline.")

+# Citation
+If you use this repository, please use the following reference:

+    Harmsen, W., van Hout, R., Cucchiarini, C. and Strik, H. (2025).
+Can ASR generate valid measures of child reading fluency?